Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Computational framework

 \subsection{Acquisition function}

 Given the VHGPR of the ItR, the exceeding probability can be expressed as

-which depends on the realizations in $\omega_f$ and $\omega_g$.
-The purpose here is to construct an acquisition function, based on which the next sample can be selected to minimize the variance of the estimation \eqref{VHGPEP}, i.e., ${\rm{var}}_{\omega_f,\omega_g}[\mathbb{P}(S(X, \omega | \omega_f, \omega_g)> \delta)]$.
-For simplicity in computation, we use an upper bound of the estimation variance as its proxy (see Appendix B for the derivation of the upper bound):
+which depends on the realizations of $f(\boldsymbol{x})$ and $g(\boldsymbol{x})$.
+The purpose here is to construct an acquisition function, based on which the next sample can be selected to minimize the variance of the estimation \eqref{VHGPEP}, i.e., ${\rm{var}}_{f,g}[\mathbb{P}(S(X, \omega | f(\boldsymbol{x}), g(\boldsymbol{x}))> \delta)]$.
+For this purpose, The next-best sample is selected at the value of $\boldsymbol{x}$ which is associated with maximum uncertainty in the integrand of \eqref{VHGPEP} (so that the sample is expected to reduce the uncertainty of \eqref{VHGPEP} significantly):